magiclen/slash-formatter/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/is53abe5djjlqpnt/branch/master?svg=true)](https://ci.appveyor.com/project/magiclen/slash-formatter/branch/master)

-This crate provides functions to deal with slashes in strings.
+This crate provides functions to deal with slashes and backslashes in strings.
+That's right, I'm too lazy to always rewrite these same functions for other new projects.

 ## Crates.io